-The Human Rights Campaign (HRC) is the largest civil rights organization in the country working for LGBTQ equality.
-In 2017, HRC had millions of records in its CRM database and an increasing number of complex data sources: an enviable rolodex by nearly any standard.
-Yet, as their supporter base grew, it also became more complex, meaning constituent engagement efforts weren’t as effective or efficient as they could be.
+The Human Rights Campaign (HRC), the nation’s largest civil rights organization working for LGBTQ equality, had millions of records in its CRM database and an increasing number of data sources — an enviable rolodex by nearly any standard.
+But as HRC’s supporter base expanded, managing this data grew more challenging, meaning constituent engagement efforts were neither as effective nor as efficient as the organization desired.

-Civis’s data warehouse, reporting tools and Identity Resolution (IDR) technology allowed HRC to take back control of its data.
-This freed up critical staff time and financial resources that allowed HRC to enhance engagement with its constituents and refocus on its purpose—resulting in significant successes for pro-equality candidates up and down the ballot and the advancement of HRC’s pro-equality mission.
+Civis Analytics’ data warehouse, reporting tools, and Identity Resolution (IDR) technology allowed HRC to take back control of its data, freeing up critical staff time and financial resources to enhance engagement with constituents and refocus on HRC’s fundamental purpose: boosting pro-equality candidates to victory up and down the ballot, and advancing its mission of freedom and inclusion for all.

-When HRC first reached out to Civis, the organization had data from numerous apps and platforms flowing into its CRM— everything from fundraising and contact information to event ticket sales and volunteer activity.
-Despite HRC’s experience building out data integrations with multiple vendors, the rapid pace of acquisition plus the cost, time, and effort of building those integrations was growing.
-Many of HRC’s records were siloed—most importantly, the voter and constituent data held in the VAN platform.
+When HRC first reached out to Civis, it had data flowing into its CRM from numerous apps and platforms — everything from fundraising and contact information to event ticket sales and volunteer activity.
+Despite HRC’s experience building out data integrations with multiple vendors, the pace of supporter data acquisition was accelerating, and the cost, time, and effort of building those integrations were growing.
+In addition, many of HRC’s records were siloed, including the voter and constituent data held in the VAN platform.

-HRC teams needed better tools to ensure the data fueling their digital outreach campaigns were accurate and free of duplicates.
-For example, they needed to be certain they used the correct name for transgender individuals, and that they didn’t waste resources reaching out to the same person multiple times.
+HRC needed more powerful tools to ensure its digital outreach campaigns were fueled by data that was accurate and free of duplicates.
+For example, teams needed to be certain they were using the correct names for transgender individuals, and that they didn’t waste resources reaching out to the same person multiple times.

-HRC collaborated with Civis on the specifications and Civis provided guidance on the early development of a prototype that HRC built.
-The organization then handed back the reins while managing quality control, reviewing records, and evaluating results as Civis incorporated changes and produced a finished, free-standing pipeline.
-The integrated system tied all individuals to their data across HRC’s many inputs.
-This allowed the organization to draw from one unified, automatically updated source: no more stress about duplicates, no more data siloed by platform or source, and no more manual uploads/downloads.
+HRC collaborated with Civis on the specifications, and Civis provided guidance on the early development of a prototype that HRC built.
+HRC then handed back the reins while managing quality control, reviewing records, and evaluating results as Civis incorporated changes and produced a finished, free-standing pipeline.
+The integrated system tied all individuals to their data across HRC’s many inputs, allowing the organization to draw from one unified, automatically updated source: no more stress about duplicates, no more data siloed by platform or source, and no more manual uploads/downloads.

 “It has increased confidence in the accuracy and scalability of what it owns and has greater peace of mind when planning outreach.
 The organization also freed up significant staff hours and realized notable cost savings, allowing it to enhance fundraising and invest more into advocacy, with impressive results in the 2018 midterm elections.”